 The ‘gravity system’ is confined to smaller vehicles such as entry-level two-wheelers, bikes, and quads only.
 In this design, the engineers mount the fuel tank at the highest position.
 It feeds the fuel into the carburetor float chamber by gravity.
-This system has very simple design and hence, cheaper to produce and maintain.
+This system has a very simple design and hence, cheaper to produce and maintain.
 However, the disadvantage is that you need to place the fuel tank over the carburetor for this system to work correctly.

 Pressure Feed system:

-The pressure feed system uses hermetically sealed (airtight) fuel tank.
+The pressure feed system uses a hermetically sealed (airtight) fuel tank.
 In this design, a separate air pump or engine exhaust creates pressure in the tank.
 However, for starting the engine; you need to hand prime the pump.
 Thus, it creates pressure and forces the fuel to flow to the carburetor.
 Although there are chances of leaking of pressure, you can place the fuel tank at any suitable location in the vehicle which is an advantage.